Discrete Boltzmann multi-scale modeling of non-equilibrium multiphase flows: DBM for multiphase flows far-from-equilibrium

-Equations (\ref{D2})-(\ref{D31}) indicate that the first-orders of NOMF and NOEF are exactly the viscous stress tensor and the heat flux at the NS level, respectively; $\mu =\rho T\tau $ is the viscosity coefficient and $ \kappa _{1}=$ $2\rho T\tau $ the heat conductivity.
+Equations \eqref{D2}-\eqref{D31} indicate that the first-orders of NOMF and NOEF are exactly the viscous stress tensor and the heat flux at the NS level, respectively; $\mu =\rho T\tau $ is the viscosity coefficient and $ \kappa _{1}=$ $2\rho T\tau $ the heat conductivity.
+Similarly, we have

-Deeper TNE effects can be accessed by considering the contributions of $ f^{(2)}$ , and clarifying relations between $\partial _{t_{2}}$ and $\bm{\nabla}_{1}$ at $\epsilon ^{2}$ level according to similar procedures listed in equations (\ref{rho_t1})-(\ref{T_t1}).
-It is noteworthy that the calculations of all the kinetic moments of $f^{(j)}$ $ (j=1,2,...)$, that is, non-conservative non-equilibrium moments, can finally resort to those of $f^{(0)}$, which triggers the requirement of the more higher-order kinetic moments of $f^{(0)}$.
+Deeper TNE effects can be accessed by considering the contributions of $ f^{(2)}$, and clarifying relations between $\partial _{t_{2}}$ and $\bm{\nabla}_{1}$ at $\epsilon ^{2}$ level according to similar procedures listed in \eqref{rho_t1}-\eqref{T_t1}.
+Specifically, from \eqref{2nd}, we acquire

+It is clear that $f^{(2)}$ can also be expressed in terms of $f^{(0)}$.
+As a result, non-conservative non-equilibrium moments, can finally resort to those of $f^{(0)}$, which triggers the requirement of the more higher-order kinetic moments of $f^{(0)}$.
+The second order non-organized moment flux reads